cloudogu/gitops-playground/README.md

 ![app-repo-vs-gitops-repo](docs/app-repo-vs-gitops-repo.svg)

-Note that for ArgoCD the GitOps-related logic is implemented in the [gitops-build-lib](https://github.com/cloudogu/gitops-build-lib) for Jenkins.
+Note that the GitOps-related logic is implemented in the [gitops-build-lib](https://github.com/cloudogu/gitops-build-lib) for Jenkins.
 See the README there for more options like
 * staging,
 * resource creation,